 6. “Don’t Be Embarrassed About Your Symptoms”

 Do you have fishy vaginal discharge?
 Is your poop the definition of explosive diarrhea?
 Tell the doctor every last detail.
 By now, they’ve seen and heard it all.
 Again, being honest is the only way they can provide the right treatment.
-Brushing over certain symptoms
+Brushing over certain symptoms might end up in the wrong diagnosis, or worse, the wrong medicine.

 7. “Clean Up Before Visiting Me”